-If a situation occurs in which students believe that a conflict they are experiencing needs to be resolved, or if they feel a decision affecting them is unjust or inequitable, they are encouraged to resolve the problem at the lowest level possible and make use of the following steps.
+If a situation occurs, which a student believes is a problem, or if the student feels a decision is affecting them in an unjust or inequitable manner, the student is encouraged to resolve the problem at the lowest level possible by making use of the following procedure.
 All information obtained in resolving problems shall be considered confidential by all parties involved.
-The student may discontinue the procedure at any step.
+The student may discontinue this procedure at any step.
 This procedure does not apply to grade appeals.

-The student should present the problem/concern to the instructor immediately after a situation is identified.
-If the instructor is unavailable or if the student believes it would inappropriate to contact the instructor, the student may present the problem in writing to the Adult Healthcare Coordinator within seven days.
+1) The student should present the problem/concern to the instructor immediately after a situation is identified.
+If the instructor is unavailable or if the student believes it would be inappropriate to contact the instructor, the student may present the problem in writing to the adult healthcare coordinator within seven days of the situation occurring.

-If the student talks to the instructor and does not feel the concern was resolved, the student may present the problem/concern in writing to the Adult Healthcare Coordinator within seven days.
-If the student is not satisfied with the results after meeting with the Adult Healthcare Coordinator then the student may present the problem/concern in writing to the Executive Director of Nursing & Healthcare Education.
-This written documentation is to be submitted within three days of meeting with the Coordinator.
-Within seven days or receipt of the written document, the Executive Director will convene a subsequent meeting with the student.
+- 2) If the student talks to the instructor and does not feel the concern was resolved.
+The student may present the problem/concern in writing to the adult healthcare coordinator within seven days of the situation occurring. - 3) If the student is not satisfied with the results after meeting with the adult healthcare coordinator, the student may present the problem/concern in writing to the executive director of nursing & healthcare education.
+This written documentation is to be submitted within three days of meeting with the coordinator.
+Within seven days of receipt of the written document, the executive director will convene a subsequent meeting with the student.